drata/aws-cloudformation-drata-setup/README.md

 AWS Cloudformation terraform script to create the Drata Autopilot role across an Organizational Unit.
 ***NOTE:*** Make sure you run this script with the management account credentials.

+_Optionally you may create the CloudFormation StackSet directly in the console, download the [json template](https://github.com/drata/aws-cloudformation-drata-setup/drata_cloudformation_stackset_template.json) and upload it as a template resource._

 ## Example Usage

 The example below uses `ref=main` (which is appended in the URL),  but it is recommended to use a specific tag version (i.e. `ref=1.0.0`) to avoid breaking changes.
 Go to the [release page](https://github.com/drata/aws-cloudformation-drata-setup/releases) for a list of published versions.